 2. Paragraph 4 of Article 8 of the Agreement shall read as follows:

 “If, within the periods specified in paragraph 3 of this Article, the necessary appointments have not been made, either Contracting Party may, in the absence of any other agreement, invite the Secretary General of the Permanent Court of Arbitration at The Hague to make any necessary appointments.
 If the Secretary-General is a national of either Contracting Party or a national of a third State that does not maintain diplomatic relations with either Party or otherwise prevented from discharging the said function, the Deputy Secretary-General shall be invited to make the appointments.
 If the Deputy Secretary-General is also a national of either Contracting Party or a national of a third State that does not maintain diplomatic relations with either Contracting Party or is otherwise prevented from discharging the said function, the member next in seniority shall be invited to make the necessary appointments.”

+3. The following new paragraph 6 shall be added to Article 8 of the Agreement::

+“6.
+The members of the arbitral tribunal shall adhere to the rules and obligations included in Code of conduct.”

 Article 9